JAlcocerT/JAlcocerT/content/blog/ai-helpers-aissistant.md

 Its all about getting proper API calls to each of them.

-I have chosen OpenAI API for the project.
+I have chosen OpenAI API for the project as the default.

 <!-- [![Star History Chart](https://api.star-history.com/svg?repos=openai/openai-python&type=Date)](https://star-history.com/#openai/openai-python&Date)